hrs/bringhurst/README.md

 results.
 It does this by aliasing each method in a user-defined collection of classes and noting the types of their arguments and results.

+**Disclaimer**: This is still just a prototype!
+Don't use it for anything serious just yet!

 ## Installation

 Add this line to your application's Gemfile: